flemosr/envoy-types/README.md

 envoy-types = "<envoy-types-version>"
 ```

-The protobuf types made available are already pre-compiled, so you only need to
+The protobuf types made available are already pre-compiled, so you only need the
-have the Protocol Buffer Compiler (`protoc`) installed to run the crate's tests.
+latest stable Protocol Buffer Compiler (`protoc`) to run the crate's tests.
+Generated code may vary across `protoc` versions, and the use of the latest
+stable version is enforced by CI.
 Installation instructions can be found [here][protoc-install].

 ## Examples